-Social insurance disability pension: The full pension is paid with at least 1 year of contributions and a permanent loss of at least 66.6% in working capacity.
+Disability pension (social insurance): The full pension is paid with at least 1 year of contributions and a permanent loss of at least 67% in working capacity.

-Partial pension: A half pension is paid with at least 1 year of contributions and a permanent loss of 50% to 66.6% in working capacity.
+Partial pension: A half pension is paid with at least 1 year of contributions and a permanent loss of 50% to 67% in working capacity.
 A quarter pension is paid with at least 1 year of contributions and a permanent loss of 40% to 49% in working capacity.

-Disability supplement: Payable for insured persons younger than age 45 at the onset of disability.
+Disability supplement: Paid for insured persons younger than age 45 when the disability began.

-Child's supplement: Payable for each dependent child younger than age 18 (age 25 if a student or in vocational training).
+Child's supplement: Paid for each dependent child younger than age 18 (age 20 if a student or in vocational training).

-Mandatory occupational disability pension: The onset of disability must be before the pensionable age for the old-age pension.
+Mandatory occupational disability pension: The disability must begin before the normal pensionable age.
 The degree of disability is assessed according to the loss in earning capacity.
-The pension ceases when the insured reaches retirement age.
+The pension ceases when the insured reaches the normal pensionable age.